MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

     // ERROR because x is not a reference
 ```

-**The subject type must match mutability with the return type.** This restriction allows users to
+**The subject type must match mutability with the return type.** This restriction allows you to
-clarify the expected behavior when they borrow an indexed expression as `&vec[i]` versus `&mut
+clarify the expected behavior when borrowing an indexed expression as `&vec[i]` versus `&mut
 vec[i]`.
 The Move compiler uses the mutability marker to determine which borrow form to call to
 produce a reference of the appropriate mutability.
 As a result, we disallow index syntax methods
 whose subject and return mutability differ: